nmnaughton/nmnaughton.github.io/research.md

 # Inverse Problem

-The inverse problem asks how do you take the dMRI signal and determine the microstructure of the muscle from it?
+The inverse problem asks "how do you take the dMRI signal and determine the microstructure of the muscle from it?"
 We use the insights we gain from solving the forward problem to invert the forward problem by taking the measured dMRI signal and going backwards to the original microstructure that caused the signal.
 These models consist of analytical compartment models, numerical inversion methods, meta-models and machine learning techniques.
 They allow us to determine what dMRI pulse sequences encode the most information into the signal and how to decode this information to recover the underlying microstructure.

 [learn more](/pages/inverse-problem/)